pckhib/node-red-contrib-google/README.md

 ## Example use the drive api to create a file

 The node uses the the google apis.
-For example on how to use these apis the googel documentation is very useful
+For example on how to use these apis the google documentation is very useful. for instance

 https://developers.google.com/drive/api/v3/manage-uploads

-The
+### To use it in node-red
 In a function node set up the call to the API.On the assumption that the msg object has a filename and filenameShort property the code would look like

 ```